5 Things to Know About the Galaxy S8 Android 10 Update

 If Samsung shifts gears and decides to release Android 10 for the Galaxy S8 series, and that’s obviously a huge if, the official release won’t land anytime soon.

 Samsung’s still working to deliver updates to Galaxy S10, Galaxy Note 10, Galaxy Note 9, and Galaxy M users.
 There are also several other Android 10 updates in testing right now.
-The company’s got its hands full.
+The company has its hands full.

 If Samsung decides to push Android 10, we’d have to see the devices get certified running Android 10, something that typically happens weeks before an update officially rolls out.